s3ql/s3ql/rst/mount.rst

    file system with an appropriate entry in `/etc/fstab`.
 However, this is not recommended for several reasons:

-   * file systems mounted in `/etc/fstab` will be unmounted with the `umount` command, so your system will not wait until all data has been uploaded but shutdown (or restart) immediately (this is a FUSE limitation, see `issue #1
+   * file systems mounted in :file:`/etc/fstab` will be unmounted with the :program:`umount` command, so your system will not wait until all data has been uploaded but shutdown (or restart) immediately (this is a FUSE limitation, see `issue #1
      <https://bitbucket.org/nikratio/s3ql/issue/1/blocking-fusermount-and-umount>`_).

-   * There is no way to tell the system that mounting S3QL requires a Python interpreter to be available, so it may attempt to run `mount.s3ql` before it has mounted the volume containing the Python interpreter.
+   * There is no way to tell the system that mounting S3QL requires a Python interpreter to be available, so it may attempt to run :program:`mount.s3ql` before it has mounted the volume containing the Python interpreter.

    * There is no standard way to tell the system that internet connection has to be up before the S3QL file system can be